Nadim147c/rong/docs/scss-for-gtk.md

 fi
 ```

+## Install Script and Update PATH

-## Make the Script Executable and Accessible
+Make the script executable and move it to a directory in your `PATH`:

 ```bash
 chmod +x compile-scss.sh